Good mids & bass

 What’s in the box

-In the box you’ll get the headphones, a small information booklet, and a nice hardshell carrying case.
-In the carrying case are a few different earths of different styles and sizes to help you find a good fit.
+In the box, you’ll get the headphones, a small information booklet, and a nice hardshell carrying case.
+In the carrying case are a few different ear tips of different styles and sizes to help you find a good fit.

 One downside to note is that because the headphones are kind of heavy they do tend to fall out or get snagged easily.
 Thankfully there’s an included shirt clip on the cable to avoid this from happening too often, but it was still worth mentioning.
 Though they come with a few different ear tip options, I found the memory foam ones that came included worked fine for me and were comfortable in my ears.
 That said, the backend of the earbuds are more narrow and do get a little uncomfortable.
 It’s not painful by any means, but it’s definitely noticeable.

-These earbuds do work with iOS and Android, but they’re main purpose is for music so you’re not going to find too many features in this category.
+These earbuds do work with iOS and Android, but their main purpose is for music so you’re not going to find too many features in this category.
 There’s a one-button mic and remote that, if you have an iOS device, let’s you skip songs, return to previous songs, pause and play music, and even access Siri.
-On Android you have the same functionality, minus the ability to return to previous songs.
+On Android, you have the same functionality, minus the ability to return to previous songs.
 You can still access Google Now, pause/play music, and skip songs.
-The 3.5mm jack also ends in a 90 degree angle to help avoid any of the internal wires getting frayed, which just adds to the durability.
+The 3.5mm jack also ends in a 90-degree angle to help avoid any of the internal wires getting frayed, which just adds to the durability.